kennytilton/its-alive/README.md

 Next up (in a few days, after I finish a neat coding interview exercise): modelling.

 #### Hello, Model!
 So far it has been fun playing with standalone Cells, which is a new feature for the Clojure version.
 Hoplon/Javelin did that and it turned out to be easy so why not?
-But the world is made of entities with one or more attributes, so without making a big deal about OOP per se let us take a look (pretty much) the same example using aggregates of Cells, or *models*.
-This is an annotated version of the last test in model_test.clj:
+But the world is made of entities with one or more attributes, so without making a big deal about OOP per se let us take a look at the same example using aggregates of Cells, or *models*.
+The following is an annotated version of the last test in model_test.clj:

 ``` clojure
 (deftest hello-model